sdsdkkk/sdsdkkk.github.io/_posts/2016-08-18-vulnhub-necromancer-writeup.markdown

 "========================================="
 ```

 And it's done.
 It's pretty fun, I've been doing this challenge since afternoon up till midnight.
 Thanks [Xerubus](https://twitter.com/xerubus), this challenge feels like playing a role-playing game.
-I'm glad I can try a lot of tricks here from reverse engineering to network traffic analysis, even though I haven't gotten proficient in any of them yet and still needs lots of references to get the job done.
+I'm glad I can try a lot of tricks here from reverse engineering to network traffic analysis, even though I haven't gotten really proficient in any of them yet and still need lots of references to get the job done.